microsoft/autogen/docs/github-flow-getting-started.md

 ### Which labels should I create?

-In order for us to know which skill and persona we need to talk with, we are using Labels in Github Issues
+In order for us to know which skill and persona we need to talk with, we are using Labels in Github Issues.

-The default bunch of skills and personnas are as follows:
+The default bunch of skills and personnas are as follow:
 - PM.Readme
 - Do.It
 - DevLead.Plan
 - Developer.Implement

+Add them to your repository (They are not there by default).

-Once you start adding your own skills, just remember to add the corresponding Label!
+Once you start adding your own skills, just remember to add the corresponding label to your repository.

 ## How do I run this locally?